DominikN/ESP32-http-websocket/README.md

 # ESP32-http-websocket

-_ESP32 + HTTP server + websockets + Bootstrap + Husarnet.
+**_ESP32 + HTTP server + websockets + Bootstrap + Husarnet.
 A simple project template showing how to use those technologies to create a fast, pretty and secure web UI hosted on ESP32.
 Works in LAN and over the internet.
-Written using Arduino framework._
+Written using Arduino framework._**

-This template can be a base for your own ESP32 projects needing a responsive web user interface.
+This template can be a base for your own ESP32 based projects needing a responsive web user interface.
+It is written using Arduino framework and I show here how to develop both C++ and HTML part of the project in a clear way.

-It combines all useful technologies in one:
+The template combines all useful technologies in one:

 - **WebSockets** - to provide a fast and elegant communication between web browser and ESP32 withough reloading a page like in case of HTTP requests.
 - **Bootstrap 4** - one of the most popular frameworks for rapid web page design.
-Thanks to Bootstrap you can easily write a pretty web UI looking good both on mobile or desktop devices.
+Thanks to Bootstrap you can easily write a pretty web UI, looking good both on mobile and desktop devices.
 - **JSON** - an elegant way to format data exchanged between web browser and ESP32.
-- **Husarnet** - a Virtual LAN network thanks to that you can access ESP32 both from LAN network and through the internet.
+- **Husarnet** - a Virtual LAN network thanks to which you can access ESP32 both from LAN network and through the internet, without static IP adressess, setting port forwarding on your router etc.

 A demo is really basic: